digipolisantwerp/embeddable-widgets_module_js/README.md

 Widgets can declare API's that are available in the container's page, even if container and publisher are implemented in different front-end frameworks.

+## Changelog

+- 1.0.1 - Fix URL starting with "//" is not recognized as absolute
+- 1.0.0 - Initial release

 ## Using

 ### Including